marsctx/Azure-ELK-Deployment/README.md

 - Description of the Topology
 - Access Policies
+  - Network Security Groups
 - ELK Configuration
+- Target Machines and Beats
   - Filebeat
   - Metricbeat
-- How to Use the Ansible Build
+- Deploy using the Playbook

 ## Description of the Topology